Batumi Gay Travel

 Fried Sulguni cheese is also a mainstay dish.
 It is simple, yet delicious.
 You can get this heap of cheese either plain or with any type of meat or mushrooms.

-Instead, I recommend choosing an outdoor shisha bar where you can enjoy some beer and smoke some delicious flavors.
-Although shisha originated from middle eastern cultures, the Russians and Georgians here have adopted the popular flavored-smoking activity.
+Instead of a nightclub, I recommend choosing an outdoor shisha bar where you can enjoy some beer and smoke some delicious flavors.
+Although shisha originated from middle eastern cultures, the Russians and Georgians here subsequently adopted the popular flavored-smoking activity.

 Are There Gay Bars in Batumi?

 Georgia is quite a conservative nation as the country formed after the collapse of the Soviet Union.
 Gay culture does not really exist in Batumi as you might expect from the heavy Russian influence.

 If you are looking to meet some other travelers, dating apps may be of good use since it can be difficult to be openly gay in public in Georgia.

 Learning a few basic Russian phrases before setting off to Georgia will be super helpful.
 Many people do not speak English.
 As Georgia is a post-Soviet country, Russian is the default language when someone does not speak the local Georgian language.